 - In June 2022, we initiated a Phase 1 clinical trial to evaluate Dotinurad in healthy volunteers in the United States.
-Dotinurad is in development for the treatment of gout.
-We anticipate topline data from the Phase 1 trial in the second half of 2022.
-Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
-Dotinurad demonstrated efficacy and tolerability in more than 500 Japanese patients treated for up to 58 weeks in Phase 3 clinical trials. - Dotinurad was sourced by Fortress and is currently in development at our partner company, UR-1 Therapeutics.
+Dotinurad is in development for the treatment of gout and possibly other hyperuricemic conditions.
+We anticipate topline data from the Phase 1 trial in the first half of 2023. - Dotinurad (URECE® tablet) was approved in Japan in 2020 as a once-daily oral therapy for gout and hyperuricemia.
+Dotinurad was efficacious and well-tolerated in more than 500 Japanese patients treated for up to 58 weeks in Phase 3 clinical trials.
+The clinical program supporting approval included over 1,000 patients. - Dotinurad was sourced by Fortress and is currently in development at our partner company, Urica Therapeutics.